 Forbes Library has a wonderful selection of books on food and eating.
 Here is a sumptuous buffet of titles selected by our staff for you to consume and enjoy.

 This booklist was originally posted in August 2007.
 Some new titles were added in 2008.

-- American Food Writing: An Anthology With Classic Recipes edited by Molly O'Neill.
+- American Food Writing: An Anthology With Classic Recipes

 This wide-ranging collection of essays, journal entries, excerpts from novels, and selected recipes spans three centuries of American eating, in prose that is often as appetizing as its subjects.
 Even dedicated readers of food writing will find much here that is completely unfamiliar, and those new to the genre will put the book down with a fresh respect for and delight in our astonishing culinary largess.

 by Calvin Trillin